rancher/docs/content/rancher/v2.x/en/admin-settings/_index.md

 For more information, see [Provisioning Drivers]({{< baseurl >}}/rancher/v2.x/en/admin-settings/drivers/).

-## Adding Kubernetes Versions into RANCHER
+## Adding Kubernetes Versions into Rancher

 _Available as of v2.3.0_